 According to a 2007 interview for the Voices from Krypton website, Gale (also one of the producers) mentioned that Sidney Sheinberg (the chief operating officer of MCA) forced the film-makers to work with Eric because of Mask (an Oscar baiter that was produced and distributed by Universal).
 Sid believed that Eric would be known as the world’s greatest actor and biggest movie star.
 Gale claimed that C. Thomas Howell tested better.
 In 1984, Grandview, U.S.A. confirmed his rising star stature to the youngsters whereas Tank made him more familiar to the oldsters.
 Cher and Eric attended the premiere of the former because she was invited to play the main character but backed out when the studio wouldn’t cast Eric as Howell’s character.

 Irregarding Gale, Sid described Howell as chicken poop versus Eric’s chicken salad.
 Sid boasted that if he was wrong then he would allow the producers to restart.
-In 2003, Crispin Glover (who attended the same L.A. acting class as Eric) refuted Gale’s claim in a Zap2it article: “I did all of the screen tests with all the people that went up for the role.
+In 2003, Crispin Glover (who attended the same L.A. acting class as Eric) refuted Gale’s claim in a Zap2it article (what he said about Eric reminds me of what John Hughes said when explaining why Anthony Michael Hall gave the best audition for Sixteen Candles): “I did all of the screen tests with all the people that went up for the role.
 Eric Stoltz came in and the scenes were playing better.
 It wasn’t quite as light or comic, but he was a better actor.”

 In We Don’t Need Roads, Sid backtracked by claiming that he was adamant about Eric because he was under the impression that Robert wanted an actor who was like James Stewart.
 This is interesting given that Roger Ebert (an esteemed film critic) compared the movie to Frank Capra (of whom Stewart was a stalwart as can be seen in You Can’t Take It With You, Mr. Smith Goes to Washington and It’s a Wonderful Life).
 This calls into question why there has been no footage released of Stoltz speaking.
 Jimmy’s characters had a particular way of speaking that, when taken out of context, would give the impression that Eric had trouble remembering his lines (i.e. shy, soft-spoken and stuttering).